 You can also negotiate the amount of time you have at the falls.
 They typically allow for around three hours, but you can request more for a fee or an additional tip.

 Also, stopping at the Kuang Si Butterfly Park (more info on it below) is not generally included in the visit.
-So, if you do want to stop there as well, consider either reducing your time at the falls or bump up the time and price a bit.
+So, if you do want to stop there as well, consider either reducing your time at the falls or bumping up the time and price a bit.

 What You Should Bring to the Kuang Si Waterfall